ssomayyajula/equiv/README.md

 # equiv

-This repository contains a very limited prototype implementation of the decision procedure described in this [report]().
+This repository contains a very limited prototype implementation of the decision procedure described in this [report](https://www.dropbox.com/s/phkbrfendpa2e6w/cs4999_report1.pdf?dl=0) ([this](https://www.dropbox.com/s/uiov8ajz7suth7d/cs4999_report2.pdf?dl=0) elaborates more on the algorithm).

 Here's a short summary: while we already have a decision procedure for the equivalence of NetKAT expressions, this project aims to